obelisk/rustica/rustica-agent-cli/README.md

-# Rustica Agent Command Line Interface
+# Rustica Agent CLI

 ## Introduction
-This is the agent portion of the project and manages keys as well as talking to Rustica and remote SSH hosts.
-It supports using a Yubikey for hardware backed SSH keys as well as adding external key files after the agent has started.
+This is the canonical agent for Rustica.
+Used for generating, registering, providing, and fetching certificates for your (generally hardware) keys.
+Generally when new features are added, they are added and tested here first, before being ported to any of the other agent crates.

 ## Limitations
 RusticaAgent does not support the normal array of SSH-Agent calls, the currently supported calls are: